Young Poets

 Poetry is never more fun than when you’re young, and young poets should be encouraged as much as possible.

 Way back in 1998, Rattle published an issue featuring poems written by children.
 Unfortunately it is now out of print.
-Starting in 2013, we would like to extend that idea, and place a submissions call for an annual anthology of young poets.
-The books will be available both in print and as ebooks, and all of the poems will appear as daily content on this website throughout the year.
-Every poet contributing will receive two free copies.
+Starting in 2013, we extended that idea, and place a submissions call for an annual anthology of young poets.
+A new anthology came out every year after that until the series ended in 2024.